krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 22
 - Lecture 23 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of reduction using intrawarp synchronization in CUDA

+## Day 23
+- Implementation of pinned memory and streams in CUDA